Moore County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: The NCDMV finds that there was sufficient evidence to support the license suspension.
-Your license will remain suspended for the applicable period (30 days for failing the test, one year for refusing).
+• Suspension Upheld: If the NCDMV presents sufficient evidence to support the suspension, your license will remain suspended for the applicable period (30 days for failing the test, one year for refusing the test).

 Hardship/Restricted License in North Carolina

-Eligibility Requirements: Generally, you must show that your license suspension causes undue hardship, such as preventing you from getting to work, school, or medical appointments.
-There is a waiting period before you can apply, depending on the circumstances of your DUI.
+• Eligibility Requirements: To be eligible, you must generally show that your license suspension causes undue hardship, such as preventing you from getting to work, school, or medical appointments.
+You typically need to have a clean driving record apart from the DUI arrest.

-IID Requirement: In some cases, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a hardship license.
-This device requires you to provide a breath sample before starting the vehicle, preventing you from driving with alcohol in your system.
+• IID Requirement: In some cases, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a hardship license.

 Getting Your License Back